Overview of COVID-19 Vaccines

 What are variants?

 Viruses, including COVID-19, may change slightly over time as they reproduce inside the human body and throughout the population.
-These changes lead to variants of the virus, which may have slightly different characteristics from the original virus.
-Several variants of the COVID-19 virus have been found in the United States and in other countries.
+These changes lead to variants of the virus, which may have slightly different characteristics from the original or previous version of the virus.

 Summary